Yoga Haven Las VegasTeaching Coping Mechanisms through Yoga & Meditation

 Healing Begins on the Mat

 Yoga research studies have shown that yoga can lead to higher self-esteem and higher confidence in facing new challenges.
-In victims of sexual, physical, or mental abuse, it can help to overcome feelings of disconnection with their own bodies.

 Our Impact at a Glance

 Yoga Classes Provided